 There are three re-entry programs to help those getting out of prison get the jobs that they want, so that they can become productive citizens to society once again.

-To improve the taxpayer experience, the mayor uses Facebook, Twitter, and her website as social media platforms to interact with those around town.
-There are only two people with access to her social media profiles: Mayor Stothert and Carrie Murphy, her Deputy Chief of Staff for Communications.
+To help improve the taxpayer experience, the mayor uses Facebook, Twitter and her website as social media platforms to interact with those around town.
+There are only two people with access to her social media profiles: Stothert and Carrie Murphy, her deputy chief of staff for communications.
 The mayor’s hotline is 444-5555.
 She would like to develop advisory groups by executive order to find out issues that her and the staff need to know about.

-Mayor Stothert believes in a transparent government, one that runs smoothly and is open to hearing from the people.
-She is an avid listener to those that she serves and will do anything in her power to help solve their problems in a quick and efficient way.0
+Stothert believes in a transparent government, one that runs smoothly and is open to hearing from the people.
+She is a listener to those that she serves and will try to help solve their problems in an efficient manner.